elysia090/Lab/docs/StoryD.md

 24.3.2 The UI MUST NOT store auth tokens in localStorage.

 24.4 Mutation rules and idempotency
-24.4.1 All mutating requests MUST include Idempotency-Key.
+24.4.1 All mutating requests (except auth endpoints) MUST include Idempotency-Key.
 24.4.2 The UI MUST generate Idempotency-Key per user intent and MUST reuse it across retries.
 24.4.3 The UI MUST implement exponential backoff for retries on network errors and 429 only.
 24.4.4 The UI MUST NOT auto-retry 409 conflicts; it MUST show a conflict flow.
 24.4.5 The UI MUST send expected_head_commit_id (or expected_base_head_commit_id where defined) for all ref-mutating operations.

 24.5 Offline behavior
-24.5.1 If network requests fail, the UI MUST remain usable for typing and draft persistence.
+24.5.1 If network requests fail, the UI MUST remain usable for typing and local stage persistence.
-24.5.2 The UI MUST display OFFLINE state and queue only UI-local intents; server mutations MUST NOT be queued implicitly.
+24.5.2 The UI MUST display OFFLINE state.
+24.5.3 The UI MUST NOT implicitly queue server mutations.
+24.5.4 While OFFLINE, publish and worktree push MUST be disabled.
-	25. UI Draft Model and Persistence (Normative)
-25.1 Draft storage
+	25. UI Draft and Stage Model and Persistence (Normative) 25.1 Draft storage
 25.1.1 Drafts MUST be persisted in IndexedDB.
 25.1.2 Draft key MUST be (repo_id, ref_name, scene_id).